-Note: Some hoisting equipment hooks could interfere with an upright load that extends beyond the lifter's pad frame.
+Note: Some hoisting equipment hooks could interfere with an upright load that extends beyond the lifter's pad channel.
 If the load would contact the hook during lifter operation, the operator must prevent this by attaching a sling (or other rigging that does not interfere with the load) between the hook and the lift bail.

-MARNING: Any sling used must be rated to carry maximum load weight plus lifter weight.
+WARNING: Any sling used must be rated to carry maximum load weight plus lifter weight.

-Use the hoisting equipment to raise the lifter out of the shipping crate.
+Use the hoisting equipment to raise the lifter out of the shipping container.
 Be careful to avoid damaging any vacuum pads.
 Remove the pad covers and save them for use whenever the lifter is stored.

-- 3) Arrange the pad frame in the configuration that will provide optimal support of the load while lifting (see To Change the Pad Frame Configuration to follow). - 4) Connect the electrical connector uniting the battery to the vacuum generating system.
-Now the lifter is operational. - 5) Perform Operational and Load Tests for the lifter as directed in MAINTENANCE: TESTING SCHEDULE.
+- 3) Connect the electrical connector uniting the battery to the vacuum generating system.
+The lifter is now operational. - 4) Perform Operational and Load Tests for the lifter as directed in MAINTENANCE: TESTING SCHEDULE.